theflockers/release-service-bundles/tasks/populate-release-notes-images/README.md

 |--------------|----------------------------------------------------------------------|----------|---------------|
 | dataPath     | Path to the JSON string of the merged data to update                 | No       | -             |
 | snapshotPath | Path to the JSON string of the mapped Snapshot in the data workspace | No       | -             |

+## Changes in 2.3.0
+* Export additional image data to a file for component SBOM generation

 ## Changes in 2.2.3
 * Rename `components` in the CVE struct to `packages`